ExitValue.ai

 Do commercial lines sell for more than personal lines?

-Yes — commercial accounts have higher retention, larger premiums, more cross-sell opportunities, and generate contingent commissions.
-Commercial-focused agencies typically sell for 2.0-3.0x revenue vs 1.5-2.0x for personal lines agencies.
+Yes, commercial accounts have higher retention, larger premiums, more cross-sell opportunities, and generate contingent commissions.
+Commercial-focused agencies typically sell for a revenue-multiple range vs 1.5-2.0x for personal lines agencies.

 How does retention rate affect agency value?